 The program consists of 42 credits, including 12 foundational credits, 18 core credits, a capstone project worth six credits, and electives worth six credits.
 The “Foundational” credits include fundamental business classes that may be waived depending upon undergraduate coursework.
 These include Financial Accounting, Managerial Economics, Marketing Management, and others.

 For more information about the program, including coursework, admission, and specializations, please see above under “Campus MBA Programs – Midland University.”

 5. University of Nebraska at Kearney

-The University of Nebraska at Kearney is an award-winning institution that offers a variety of undergraduate and graduate programs.
+The University of Nebraska at Kearney is an award-winning institution that offers various undergraduate and graduate programs.
 Its School of Business offers an AACSB-Accredited MBA program delivered via a hybrid format.
 It is a flexible program that is an excellent fit for busy professionals who want to be challenged and prepared for a new career path.

-UNK’s program is 33 credits in length and offered via hybrid format.
+UNK’s program is 33 credits in length and is offered via a hybrid format.
 Campus classes are taught on UNK’s Kearney campus and delivered primarily in the evenings.
 Online classes are delivered via UNK’s online platform and can be accessed from anywhere in the world.
 Students graduate from the program having completed 18 credits of core courses and 15 credits of elective courses.
-Students can choose to graduate with a generalist focus, or one of four concentrations, which include Accounting, Human Resources, Human Services – Nonprofit Management, and Marketing.
-For more information on admission, coursework, and specializations, please see above under “Campus MBA Programs – University of Nebraska-Kearney.
+Students can choose to graduate with a generalist focus or one of four concentrations, including Accounting, Human Resources, Human Services – Nonprofit Management, and Marketing.
+Please see above under “Campus MBA Programs – the University of Nebraska-Kearney for more information on admission, coursework, and specializations.